aniketkardule/taskmanager/README.md

 <br>
 <br>
-After hitting this APIs cookie will be automatically set to browser and you can now explore task APIs.
+After hitting this APIs cookie will be automatically set to browser and you can now explore task APIs. <br> <br>